sourcegraph/learn/posts/regular-expression-patterns.md

 ## Finding a set of function calls

-One use case for using regular expression search is when you are trying to find examples of file system function calls.
+One use case for regular expression search is when you are trying to find examples of file system function calls.
 You may be interested in functions that read or write files: `readFile` and `writeFile`.
 While you could search for them individually, it can be useful to perform one search that includes results for both functions.

 `readFile` and `writeFile` have a pattern in common: they both end in `File`.
 We can write a regular expression that expresses this pattern like so:

 <SourcegraphSearch query="(read|write)File" patternType="regexp"/>

-Using regular expression syntax of a pipe (`|`) character which signifies “or”, the above search query is therefore structured to search for `read` or `write` followed by `File`.
+The above search query uses the regular expression syntax of a pipe (`|`) character, which signifies “or”.
+We can read the query as a search for “`read` or `write`” followed by `File`.

 If you would like to narrow down the scope of the search, you can modify this pattern further.
 If you would like to specify that you would like to use the file system prefix of `fs`, as in `fs.readFile` or `fs.writeFile`, you can add that prefix to the search.
 Because the `.` dot character notation has a special regex meaning (it will match all characters), we will want to escape the dot with a backslash (`\`).

 <SourcegraphSearch query="fs\.(read|write)File" patternType="regexp"/>

 Regular expressions are also useful if you’re looking for a variable that can contain a mix of alphabetic and numeric characters, like `id1`, `id2`, `id3` and so forth.
-To narrow down the results, we can add the `type:symbol` filter to show only results
+To narrow down the results, we can add the `type:symbol` filter.

 <SourcegraphSearch query="id\d+ type:symbol" patternType="regexp"/>

 In this case `\d+` matches one or more digits.
-The above query would return output ...

 ## Using spaces in regular expression patterns